 The globalized market we live in imposes similar products with different distribution channels.
 Landing in airports I’m always amazed by the number of advertisements for smartphones that are copycats of the same old iPhone: ZTE, Oppo, Huawei, Samsung, Oneplus, Xiaomi, Gionee, LG, Lenovo, Sony; even Apple is copying itself.
 There’s no design in those products, they are the same exact PCB and software with the same tech specs and the same visual identity: just a different woman in the advertisement.

-The paradox is that a small amount of people can take advantage from this situation.
+The paradox is that a small number of people can take advantage of this situation.
 If ‘Design is dead’, on the other hand very, very, I mean very ‘Good Design is still alive’.
 If normal ideas don’t sell, then “Fucking-good-ideas” can sell a lot!

 In a world of cars with huge vehicle lights made useless by LEDs, they revolutionised their design in favor of small ones; also in a market of cars with fancy useless frontal cooling grids they simply designed a plain nose which is going to settle a new design trend in the cars’ faces.
 Bravery and ‘Good Design’ taken to the best expression, Tesla is probably today one of the most game changer on the market, the idea of a fully electrical transportation with zero emissions that never crossed the mind of automotive corporations.